CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

-# Reviewing Security and Compliance in Copilot
+# Exercise 07: Reviewing Security and Compliance in Copilot

 ## Introduction